In the entryway, an arm swished into a nylon jacket.

 He retired years too early.
 Now they lived separate lives in a very small place.
 They seldom got out and when they did, they did so without each other.
 She shopped the malls.
 He fished alone.

-Rose knew from years of watching Murder, She Wrote and CSI that you didn’t just bump someone off.
-There was always a lingering trace: a thread, a fingerprint, a molecule of DNA.
-The police eventually figured out who did what and how.
-And the spouse was always the most suspect.
+After years of watching Murder, She Wrote and CSI, Rose knew you didn’t just bump someone off.
+There was always the lingering trace: a thread, a fingerprint, a molecule of DNA.
+The police eventually figured out who did what and how – and the spouse was always the prime suspect.

 She couldn’t imagine keeping her composure under interrogation.
-They could smell culpability, so if she was going to murder Jerry, she would have to do it without guilt.
+The cops were like bloodhounds, they could smell culpability, so if she was going to murder Jerry, she would have to do it without the tell-tale trace of guilt.

-She tried to think of ways of accomplishing that but her mind would not move in that direction.
+She tried to think of ways of accomplishing that but her mind refused to move in that direction.

-This was a very hard thing for Rose.
-Murder was not something that good people did; and she was good people.
-To kill Jerry would require that she be angry enough to be not good and that for her was not possible.
+This was hard for Rose because murder was not something good people did; and she was good people.
+To kill Jerry would require that she be angry enough to be not good and for her that was impossible.

 The door hissed across the carpet as it swung slowly open.
 Footsteps.
 The creak of weight shifting across the sub floor.
 A muttered obscenity; it was Jerry.